Mesolatido/discord-js-bot-guide/coding-walkthroughs/understanding_resolvables.md

 # Understanding Resolvables

+> **NOTE** THIS WHOLE SECTION NEEDS A REWRITE AND IS NO LONGER UP TO DATE DUE TO REWRITE

 In this page we'll explore the different ways in which you can use resolvables, and identify them.

 In the discord.js documentation you will come across the term *resolvable*.
 In essence, this word means "something used to identify an object".
 For instance, a *User Resolvable* is, "something used to identify a user".